Ors1mer/QuadcastRGB/nix/manpage.md

 changes the rgb mode and colors depending on the given parameters.

-There are two possible ways of how the program behaves: writes the color into the microphone or becomes a demon process and continuously sends data to the device.
+There are two possible ways of how the program behaves: writes the color into the microphone or becomes a daemon and continuously sends data to the device.
 The first behavior is only done when solid mode is used.
 Any other mode causes the program to become a demon that should be killed with SIGINT once the user doesn't need it.

 Available modes:
 - solid
 - blink
 - cycle
 - wave
-- lightning (yet to be done)
+- lightning

 # OPTIONS
 ## General options